James T. Stewart: Post-war

 After the war ended, Stewart was offered a regular commission and accepted it.
 He attended the Aircraft Maintenance Officer course at Chanute Field in Illinois, and in 1947 he returned to the University of Michigan, from which he received a Bachelor of Science degree in aeronautical engineering in 1948.
 He was then assigned to the Air Proving Ground at Eglin Air Force Base, where he pioneered techniques for long-range flying using cruise control, and the delivery of nuclear weapons from jet fighter aircraft.

 In 1952, during the Korean War, Stewart was posted to Far East Air Force headquarters in Tokyo, Japan, where he established requirements for equipment, supervised local modifications, and developed the nuclear delivery capability of the Republic F-84 Thunderjet fighters.
 In 1954 he became the Far Eastern Air Force assistant deputy chief of staff for operations.
 He later wrote a book, Airpower – The Decisive Force in Korea (1958).

 Stewart returned to the United States in 1955, and was assigned to U.S. Air Force (USAF) headquarters in Washington D.C., where he was involved with development planning, eventually becoming the assistant chief of staff for development planning.
 He attended the Industrial College of the Armed Forces from August 1959 to June 1960, and then was assigned to the Air Research and Development Command (ARDC) at Andrews Air Force Base in Maryland as assistant deputy chief of staff for programming, and then as assistant deputy chief of staff for systems when the ARDC became the Air Force Systems Command.
 He received a master of business administration degree from George Washington University in 1963.

 In August 1964 General Stewart was assigned to the Office of the Secretary of the Air Force as the director, Office of Space Systems.
 As such he was also the staff director of the National Reconnaissance Office.
 After briefly serving at the USAF headquarters as director of space in early 1967, he became the vice director of the Manned Orbiting Laboratory program in March.
-After the project was cancelled he became deputy chief of staff for systems at the Air Force Systems Command, and them on June 1970, assumed command of the Aeronautical Systems Division at Wright-Patterson Air Force Base in Ohio.
+After the project was cancelled he became deputy chief of staff for systems at the Air Force Systems Command, and then in June 1970, assumed command of the Aeronautical Systems Division at Wright-Patterson Air Force Base in Ohio.
 He retired as a on 1 September 1976 with the rank of lieutenant general.